People with disabilities at VTEST

 Adjustments should neither alter nor affect the nature of the assessment but can take different forms.

-The main adjustment is the allowance of extra time, sometimes some breaks or the possibility to take the test across several times slots may be available.
-Adapting the assessment material can be made by different mediums like printing in Braille, human assistance like an interpreter, a reader, or a lip reader.
-Technological assistance can be used with screen readers, voice activated software, HF-micro.
+The main adjustments are the allowance of extra time (30% or 50%), the ability to pause during the exam when needed, or the possibility of taking the exam across several time slots.
+Technological assistance can be used with screen readers, voice activated software and HF-micro.
 Some of these adjustments will require the organization of a dedicated room so the candidate can listen to the tests and dictate the answers to the scribe, for example.
-In some cases the method of the test can also be changed, from a written version to a spoken one.

 We have created two specific versions of our tests which already include extra time.
-There are the PWDS (People With Disabilities).
-We have a bigger portfolio of tests which candidates can take with the support of our adaptative accessibility tool.
+These exams are the 4 Skills PWDS and L&R PWDS (People With Disabilities).
+Additionally, we have a larger portfolio of exams which candidates can take with the support of our adaptative accessibility tool.
 This possibility can be assessed by trying our discovery test beforehand via the following link: https://candidate.vtest.com/discovery.

 There are four major categories of impairments commonly known: cognitive, sensory, motor, and mental.